 The final episode starts with replaying Mayo walking into the water.
-She remembers her parents fighting and remembers running away from seeing Taka as Miaka visited him at the restaurant.
+She remembers her parents fighting and running away from seeing Taka as Miaka visited him at the restaurant.
 Oh I feel so bad for you now.
 Really.

-Now, Taka’s in a conversation on the phone with Keisuke.
+Taka’s in a conversation on the phone with Keisuke.
 Somehow, someway, he CALLED Taka and is having a conversation over the phone, even though Taka has a phone and Keisuke’s just talking into a little puffball phone attachment and that little thing about Taka being in a different dimension with no cell towers or satellites.

 It’s times like this when the whole reincarnation stuff just gets creepy.

-As she’s resting, she apologizes for not being able to protect the baby…and God must be punishing her for it—It’s YOUR FAULT the baby is in any kind of danger to begin with!
+As she’s resting, she apologizes for not being able to protect the baby…and God must be punishing her for it—It’s your fault the baby is in any kind of danger to begin with!

-If it dies from disappearing it’s because you’re a jealous bitch who couldn’t control her jealousy and hatred.
+If it dies from disappearing it’s because you’re a jackass who couldn’t control her jealousy and hatred.
 If it dies because you almost drowned yourself it’s because…you tried to drown yourself!
 Not to mention you’ve threatened the baby’s life more than once just to keep Taka around, so screw your self-pity and apologies!

 We return to the real world where Yui is explaining why she’s blaming herself for what’s happening.

 Again, bear with me.
 This will make about as much sense as Lady Gaga’s closet.